Shoulder Pain After Laparoscopic Surgery: Causes and Tips for Relief

 How Long Does Shoulder Pain Last?

 For most patients, shoulder pain peaks within the first 48 hours after surgery and gradually subsides over a few days.
-In some cases, the pain may last longer if the CO2 gas remains trapped, if healing is slower than expected, or due to a lack of inactivity.
-The more sedentary recovery after surgery, the longer the gas will remain trapped.
+In some cases, the pain may last longer if the CO2 gas remains trapped, if healing is slower than expected, or due to a lack of activity.
+Being sedentary can slow recovery and keep gas trapped in the abdomen.
+Gentle walking helps move the gas, increases absorption, and speeds healing.
+That’s why I encourage my patients to stay active—simply put, the more you walk, the smoother your recovery will be

 Intraoperative maneuvers to reduce shoulder pain

 During surgery, Dr. Hernandez will utilize the minimum gas pressure necessary to perform the surgery.
-For instance, some hernia surgeries are accomplished with a pressure as low as 6-8mmHg.
-The average pressure used in laparoscopic surgery is 15mmHg.
-Unfortunately, patients with prior abdominoplasty or Tummy tuck will require higher pressures.
-Before removing all the Trocars sites (little tubes used to attach robotic instruments), the caps are left open for several minutes to allow gas evacuation.
+For instance, some hernia surgeries are accomplished with a pressure as low as 6-8mmHg instead of the typical average pressure used in laparoscopic surgery of 15mmHg.
+This helps decrease the amount of gas and reduces shoulder pain.
+Unfortunately, patients with prior abdominoplasty or Tummy tuck, often require higher pressures.
+Before removing all the Trocars sites (little tubes used to attach laparoscopic instruments), the caps are left open for several minutes to allow gas evacuation.

 Additionally, pulmonary maneuvers are performed to promote gas evacuation.